Mayor Turner, organizations provide 3K people with food and water

 He also seemed optimistic that doses of the newly approved Johnson & Johnson COVID-19 vaccine will arrive in Houston this week.

 "That will be a game changer as well," Turner said.
-"We will be able to increase he number of people being able to get the vaccine."
+"We will be able to increase the number of people being able to get the vaccine."

 Mayor Turner, organizations provide 3K people with food and water